22 Best Places To Visit Outside London For Day Trips

 It is also where Jane Austin is buried.
 While she lived most of her life in the small village of Chewton, she died in Winchester.
 The house where she lived most of her life is now a museum.

-Top Tip: The best place to eat in Winchester is the Black Rat.
+💡 Top Tip: The Black Rat is the best place to eat in Winchester.
 Make sure you book a table well in advance.

 The best way to travel to Winchester from London is by train from Paddington station.
 The journey takes just over an hour on the fast service.
 Compare train prices and availability on Trainline and Omio.